hydpy-dev/hydpy/hydpy/docs/development.rst

 simplicity and generality, these steps are explained using the example of a single change to the documentation via GitHub:

-  * Go to `repository`_ and click on "Fork".
-On this way you create your own HydPy repository, allowing you to add, change, or delete any files without interfering in the original repository.
+  * Go to this `GitHub repository`_ and click on "Fork".
+This is how you create your own working copy of HydPy, allowing you to add, change, or delete any files without interfering in the original repository.
   * Click on "Branch: master", type a name that reflects what you want to accomplish and press enter.
 Now that you have created a new branch, you can experiment without affecting the orginal branch or your